Arunm619/coding/readme.md

 **8.Largest triplet product in a stream** [See Solution](https://gist.github.com/arun-sudharsan/5663fb247d50a2049a54f05f0f8807f7)

-9.Minimum product of k integers in an array of positive Integers
+**9.Minimum product of k integers in an array of positive Integers** [See Solution](https://gist.github.com/arun-sudharsan/08927533525c9ef999e99d50ecc56068)

 10.Median in a stream of integers (running integers)